Secure communications

 • Enforce use of FIPS (Federal Information Processing Standards): Approved cryptography and follow the recommendations in NIST SP 800-52.
 These options are disabled by default.

-• Enforce use of a specific version of TLS and specific TLS cipher suites: Citrix supports the TLS 1.0, TLS 1.1, and TLS 1.2 protocols.
+• Enforce use of a specific version of TLS and specific TLS cipher suites: Citrix supports the TLS 1.2 and 1.3 protocol.

 • Connect only to specific servers.